 The Tempe Police Department is currently comprised of three branches under the Office of the Chief.

-The Office of the Chief of Police is responsible for the administration and general supervision of all police operations.
-The Office of the Chief is charged with the coordination of all investigations and procedures; the provision of leadership, management and administration; and the continual building of strong and productive partnerships with the residents, businesses and community groups within our community.
+Office of the Chief is responsible for the administration and general supervision of all police operations.
+The Office of the Chief is charged with the coordination of all investigations and procedures; the provision of leadership, management and administration; and the consistent building of strong and productive partnerships with the residents, businesses, community groups, and the media.

-Investigations & Organizational Services is comprised of Criminal and Special Investigations, Personnel and Detention Services and is responsible for the following: (1) investigate and clear Part I and Part II crimes against persons and property, as tracked by the Federal Bureau of Investigation nationwide; (2) mount investigative operations to fight narcotics trafficking and target violent and career criminals; (3) recruit, test and hire sworn officers and civilian personnel; (4) provide in-service training programs; (5) respond to public information/media records requests; (6) investigate internal complaints and serve as liaison with the Tempe Citizens Panel for review of police complaints and use of force; (7) provide jail and booking service and transport all prisoners to the City Court; (8) Audit and Compliance; update and implement organizational police and procedure.
+Investigations & Organizational Services is comprised of Criminal and Special Investigations, Forensic Services, Personnel, and Detention Services and is responsible for the following: (1) investigate and clear Part I and Part II crimes against persons and property, as tracked by the Federal Bureau of Investigation nationwide; (2) mount investigative operations to fight narcotics trafficking and target violent and career criminals; (3) recruit, test and hire sworn officers and civilian personnel; (4) provide in-service training programs; (5) investigate internal complaints and serve as liaison with the Tempe Citizens Panel for review of police complaints and use of force; (6) provide jail and booking service and transport all prisoners to the City Court; (7) update and implement organizational policy and procedure.

-Support Services is comprised of Communications, Records, Identification, Property, and the Office of Management, Budget and Research.
-Services provided by this divisions are (1) answer all incoming calls and provide 24-hour dispatch service; (2) provide radio communications between the police station and all patrol field units; (3) provide full police records management services; (4) provide planning and research information and implementation; (5) administer departmental operating and capital improvement budgets; (6) gather and report intelligence information; (7) serve as the central tactical crime analysis and intelligence entity within the department.
+Support Services is comprised of Communications, Records, Property, Police Analytics, Technical Services, and the Office of Management, Budget and Research.
+Services provided by this division are (1) answer all incoming calls and provide 24-hour dispatch service; (2) provide radio communications between the police station and all patrol field units; (3) provide full police records management services; (4) oversee planning, implementation, and management of police technology; (5) provide planning and research information and implementation; (6) administer departmental operating and capital improvement budgets; (7) gather and report intelligence information; (8) serve as the central tactical crime analysis and intelligence entity within the department.